The decision to remove the concept of stacks and therefore package

 - Authors are now split into authors and maintainers.

-- Multiple persons and their emails are specified in separate tags
+- Multiple people and their emails are specified in separate tags

 and attributes.